pixelated/pixelated-user-agent/README.md

 * First time email sync could be slow, please be patient.
 This could be the case if you have a lot of emails already and it is the first time you setup the user agent on your machine.
 * CTRL + \ will stop the server.
 * For all backend changes, you will need to stop and [restart the server](#running-the-user-agent).
 * For most frontend changes, you will just need to reload the browser.
-Some changes (in particular, those involving css or handlebars) you will need run:
+Some changes (in particular, those involving css or handlebars) you will need to run:
 ```bash
  (user-agent-venv)vagrant@jessie:/vagrant$ cd web-ui
  (user-agent-venv)vagrant@jessie:/vagrant/web-ui$ ./go build